mattybwoy/Bookshelf/README.md

 - Individual books can now be deleted by ISBN
 - Individual books can now be updated by ISBN
 - Individual books can be searched for in homepage
+- Books now listed as bootstrap cards

 ## Improvements
-- Bootstrap cards for listing
+- Formatting
+- File structure

 ## Testing